Activating the immune system to help treat cancer.

 These steps collectively have the potential to destroy tumors.
-We are seeking ways to improve immune cell activity at each step, and to combine these therapies with other treatments to offer the best outcomes for each patient.
+We are seeking ways to improve immune cell activity at each step, and to combine these therapies with other treatments to offer the best outcome for each patient.

-Importantly, clinical trials are also uncovering the potential benefits of combining immunotherapies with other immune treatments and targeted small molecules, to hit multiple trigger points for the immune system.
+In recent years, we have seen an explosion of positive clinical evidence for these newer types of cancer immunotherapies.
+Clinical trials are also uncovering the potential benefits of combining immunotherapies with other immune treatments and targeted small molecules, to hit multiple trigger points in the immune system.

 “Our goal will be to take most human tumors, which don’t have evidence of an immune response, and convert them to have a response so that they become highly sensitive to treatment,” says Dranoff.
 “One of the exciting aspects of this work is that rather than developing treatments for very small subsets of patients, we’re now contemplating treatments that are broadly active for patients.”